YuliPolishchuk/Test1/README.md

 This will build the app locally on your machine instead of using Expo's cloud services.

 #  Deployment & Distribution

+If you have made it to this step, congratulations!
+Depending on which path you chose, you now either have a build that is ready to upload to an app store, or you have a build that you can install directly on an Android device/iOS Simulator.

 Android Release